Best Cannabutter Recipe: How to Make Weed Butter

 There are two really popular oils/fats to use when making weed edibles.
 Butter and coconut oil.
 Coconut oil is healthier and has a mild taste that integrates well with baked goods.
 Coconut seems to help cover up the cannabis flavor and I have used it hundreds of times with great success.
-However, some people don’t like coconut or may have allegies.
+However, some people don’t like coconut or may have allergies.

 Butter also has a great taste (opinion) and is much easier to work with when baking since you can do a straight substitution for regular butter.
-This tutorial is specific to cannabutter as it is the simplest 1:1 substituion with most recipes for baked goods.
+This tutorial is specific to cannabutter as it is the simplest 1:1 substitution with most recipes for baked goods.

 This recipe for 1 Pound of butter makes…